adalkiran/llama-nuts-and-bolts/docs/01-INITIALIZATION.md

 At first sight, the console application doesn't need to be complicated functionality, just calls the inference engine's functions and prints the results on the screen.
 But in our case, we want to update the screen with various information, not only the output text.

-Also, sometimes (you'll see reading further) one output might not be generated at one time, the hard one, emojis are come as UTF-8 byte-by-byte, 1 byte per token, then the result will be combined as an emoji.
+Also, sometimes (you'll see reading further) one output might not be generated at one time, the hard one, emojis are come as UTF-8 byte-by-byte, 1 byte or a few bytes per token, then the result will be combined as an emoji.
 So, we need to have a enough design that supports combine and orchestrate these operations.

 We start with defining our application state in one struct.
 We store such state variables in this variable.